-It looks like the old-school mass marketing techniques of previous years are all but out of fashion.
-Like a quaint relic of a time when people questioned things less and expected less, simply because they had fewer choices.
+It looks like old-school mass marketing techniques are on their way out.
+Like they’re a quaint relic of a time when people questioned things less and expected less, simply because they had fewer choices.
 The mass market then wasn’t spoilt with the same options we have today.

 Fast forward to now.
-We are told that the world and life is so much better and that in this modern nirvana of consumerism, there are of course a far wider range of products available, much more superior than anything that was on offer before.
+We are told that the world and life is so much better and that in this modern nirvana of consumerism, there is of course a far wider range of products available, far superior to anything that was on offer before.

 And there is no longer a ‘mass’.
 Who these days sees themselves as part of a mass?
 We are all unique and need to be spoken to as such.
 Products must be targeted to the individual.

 People want things that are cool, trendy, sometimes quirky, something that speaks to them on a personal level.
 People want products to be ‘theirs’.

 So with these newer, apparently better products, we need fresher, more engaging advertising.

 The reality is though many everyday products have changed very little over the years and have to be mass marketed, because everybody uses them and they need to be sold on a mass scale.
 But mass marketing is passé.
 And the not-so-homogenous conglomeration of mass consumers has seen it all before.
 The clichéd mass marketing techniques of yesteryear are too worn out and most consumers are cynical about them.